 For more information, read: 5 Easy Air Conditioner Maintenance Tips

 Choosing a New Air Conditioner

 If your air conditioner is more than 15 years old, it may be time to purchase a new system.
-Do a little homework to get the best AC for your needs and keep energy costs to a minimum.
+Do a little homework to get the best AC brand and unit type for your needs and keep energy costs to a minimum.

-There are various types of air conditioners to choose from including window, portable, through-the-wall, and central.
+There are various types of units to choose from including window, portable, through-the-wall, and central.

 Here’s a quick rundown of each type.